radius-project/docs/docs/content/reference/limitations.md

 ## Bicep & Deployment Engine

-### Currently using a forked version of Bicep

-Radius is currently using a forked version of Bicep compiler to support Radius specific features.
-This is a point-in-time limitation that will be addressed in the future as the Radius team works with the Bicep team and the community to upstream the extensibility updates.
-This results in the following limitations:

-- The "Bicep" VS Code extension must be disabled in favor of the "Radius Bicep" extension
-- The forked Bicep compiler will be out of date compared to the most recent Bicep public build
-- `az bicep` and `bicep` are not supported with Radius.
-Use `rad deploy` instead.

-To use the forked build of Bicep directly, you can reference `~/.rad/bin/rad-bicep` (Linux/macOS) or `%HOMEPATH%\.rad\bin\rad-bicep.exe` (Windows).

 ### `environment()` Bicep function collides with `param environment string`

 We currently use `param environment string` to pass in the Radius environmentId into your Bicep template.
 This collides with the Bicep `environment()` function.